The Millionairess: Critical

 The Monthly Film Bulletin wrote: "Though it has sometimes been difficult in the past to respond wholeheartedly to Anthony Asquith's more academic choices of subject, his technical skill has never really been in question.
 The flatness, the slapdash craftsmanship, above all the sheer vulgarity, of The Millionairess is consequently all the more baffling.
 Not content to treat Shaw's play for what it is, an outmoded, rambling, but still intermittently diverting social fantasy on the one hand, a foolproof actress's vehicle on the other, Asquith has attempted to give new life to the story by peppering it with trick devices (prolonged super-impositions and painful bouts of frenzied crosscutting) and either extravagantly dressing or persistently undressing his leading actress.
 The result, lacking any sort of dramatic cohesion or continuity and seemingly planned less as a film than as a series of haphazard effects, is merely tiring.

 Variety wrote: "Primarily, this stylized pic has Sophia Loren at her most radiant, wearing a series of stunning Balmain gowns.
 Shaw's Shavianisms on morality, riches and human relationship retain much of thelr edge, though nudged into a practlcal screenplay by Wolf Mankowitz.
 Anthony Asquith's direction often is slow, but he breaks up the pic with enough hilarious situation to keep the fim from getting tedious.
-A major fault Is that the cutting of a fim, which is mainly episodic, is often needlessly jerky and indecisive."
+A major fault Is that the cutting of a film, which is mainly episodic, is often needlessly jerky and indecisive."

-In The Radio Times Guide to Films Dick Fiddy gave the film 3/5 stars, writing: "Sellers brings a gentle charm to his character and avoids taking the easy route to laughter by racial caricature.
+In The Radio Times Guide to Films, Dick Fiddy gave the film 3/5 stars, writing: "Sellers brings a gentle charm to his character and avoids taking the easy route to laughter by racial caricature.
 Loren is stunning and excels at the light comedy."

 Leslie Halliwell wrote "Messy travesty of a Shavian comedy that was never more than a star vehicle to begin with.
 Hardly any of it works despite the star cast, who are mostly miscast."